gajendrahv/freshersbatch-oct16/README.txt

 This file is in Assignments folder . we added js files.
 =======
-This file is in Assignments folder . updating to js- assignment branch.
+This file is in Assignments folder . updating to js- assignment branch.Hi
 >>>>>>> js-assignments